RTippin/messenger/README.md

 Echo.join('messenger.thread.1234-5678')
   .listen('.thread.settings', methods.groupSettingsState)
   .listen('.thread.avatar', methods.groupAvatarState)
+  .listen('.message.edited', methods.renderUpdatedMessage)
 ```

 - While inside a thread, you will want to subscribe to the `ThreadChannel` presence channel.
 This is where realtime, client to client events are broadcast.
 Typing, seen message, online status are all client to client and this is a great channel to utilize for this.
-The backend will broadcast a select few events over presence, such as when the groups settings are updated, or group avatar changed.
+The backend will broadcast a select few events over presence, such as when the groups settings are updated, or group avatar changed, or a user edited their message.
 This lets anyone currently in the thread know to update their UI!
 See example below for channel format to subscribe on:
   - `presence-messenger.thread.1234-5678` | Thread presence channel for Thread model with ID of 1234-5678

 ---